enricosada/thor-2019-workshop/docs/index.md

-# F\# eXchange 2018 - Migrate your application/library to .NET Core/Standard
+# Thor 2019 - MODERN F# DEVELOPMENT USING .NET SDK

 Be sure you have installed the <a href="{{ site.baseurl }}{% link requirements.md %}"><strong>Requirements</strong></a>.